sedouard/mongodb-mva/module2_getting_started/README.md

 ## Conclusion

-In this section we covered how to get mongodb ip and running your machine as well as how to go about doing simple queries from the interactive shell.
+In this section we covered how to get mongodb up and running your machine as well as how to go about doing simple queries from the interactive shell.

 MongoDB has a unique querying interface where a *projection* object is specified which can contain operators and selects which fields should be used to match documents in the collection.
 We can chain these queries with the **sort()** function to return our documents in any particular order we need.
 In addition we can specify a second object to specify only the fields in the document should be included in the results.